freeCodeCamp/chapter/CONTRIBUTING.md

 ## Database

-For any problems ping [@Zeko369 on github](https://github.com/Zeko369) or [chat](https://chat.freecodecamp.org/channel/chapter)

-If using **Docker Mode**:
+We're using [Postgres](https://www.postgresql.org/) for our database and [TypeORM](https://typeorm.io/) for our ORM (mapping database tables to js objects).

+### Username and Password
+* These are defined in your _.env_ configuration file in the project's root directory.
+* The .env is unique to your copy and should not be committed to any repository or branch.
+* For security, it's ideal to change the username and password.
+However, if you don't change them, the default username and password will be as they are set in .env

+### Host and Port
-* The Docker database Postgres container will be exposed to the host computer on localhost port 54320.
-Thus, avoding potential conflicts on port 543 in the case your host computer already runs Postgres.
+* In **Docker Mode**, the Docker database container will be exposed to the host computer on Host: _localhost_ and Port: _54320_.
+Thus, avoiding potential port conflicts in the case your computer is running Postgres locally for other projects.
+* In **Manual Mode**, the Postgres port will be as you configured it, the default being Host: _localhost_ and Port: _543_
+* If you're using a remote Postgres server, like [ElephantSQL](https://www.elephantsql.com/), then the Host and Port will be provided by the service.
+You'll also need to update the `DB_URL` value in your _.env_ file.

+### Admin Tools
+* [pgAdmin](https://www.pgadmin.org/), [Postico](https://eggerapps.at/postico/) or [Table Plus](https://tableplus.com/), can use the *** Host and Port** values above, based on your mode.
+* psql Client
-* You don't have to run `docker-compose exec...` commands to "talk" to the Postgres container.
-Rather, use the Postgres client `psql -h localhost -p 54320 -U postgres` where your .env file defines the Postgres username and password.
+  * In **Docker Mode**, `psql -h localhost -p 54320 -U postgres`.
+You don't have to run `docker-compose exec...` commands to "talk" to the Postgres container.
-* Database tools like [Postico](https://eggerapps.at/postico/) or [Table Plus](https://tableplus.com/) can access

-If using **Manual Mode**
-* The Postgres port will be as you configured it, likely localhost port 543
-* Use the Postgres client `psql -h localhost -p 543 -U postgres` where your .env file defines the Postgres username and password
+  * In **Manual Mode**, `psql -h localhost -p 543 -U postgres`

+### Schema
 <details>
 <summary>Expand to view a diagram illustrating the database schema.</summary>
 <br>